-Via G. Marconi 7 38027 Malé +39 0463 901280 valdisole.net
++39 0463 901280 valdisole.net

-Ufficio turistico Vermiglio
+Ufficio Turistico Vermiglio

-Via di S. Pietro 38029 Vermiglio +39 0463 758200 vermigliovacanze.it contending high altitude mountains and glaciers.
++39 0463 758200 vermigliovacanze.it

+contending high altitude mountains and glaciers.
 Their names are the chapter titles in a book of bitter conflict in gruelling environmental conditions that still arouse astonishment and curiosity.

-Those strongholds have become imposing yet accessible ruins and are now open to the public; Forte Strino (associazionestoriaememoria.it +39 0463 758200), for example, has been converted into an exhibition space.

-If you want to find out more about the Great War in the high-altitude mountains, several exhibitions are worth a visit: "Suoni e Voci della Guerra Bianca" (Sounds and Voices of the White War), a multimedia exhibition in the Galleria di Passo Paradiso; 1914-1918 La guerra sulla porta (The War on our Doorstep) at the Pejo Museum (museopeio.it +39 348 7400942), the Museo della Guerra Bianca (Museum of the White War) in Vermiglio (associazionestoriaememoria.it +39 0463 758200) and Forte Strino.
+Those strongholds have become imposing ruins and are now open to the public; Forte Strino (21), for example, has been converted into an exhibition space.
+Strino has also seen restoration work carried out on a series of Barracks (26).
+If you want to find out more about the Great War in the high-altitude mountains, several exhibitions are worth a visit: "Suoni e Voci della Guerra Bianca" (Sounds and Voices of the White War), a multimedia exhibition in the Galleria di Passo Paradiso (27); 1914-1918 La guerra sulla porta (The War on our Doorstep) at the Pejo Museum (1), the Museo della Guerra (War Museum) in Vermiglio (2) and Forte Strino (21).
+The Autro-Hungarian emplacement Punta Linke (28), at an altitude of 3,632m, will also be open to visitors from summer 2014.

 Woods, white expanses of snow, castles, and magnificently frescoed churches stand alongside the remains of the front line and the rear zones.
 This is the scene in Val Rendena, which was not close to the front line and was therefore spared from bombardment, and Valle del Chiese, which was instead cut in two by the battle lines.
 It was inconceivable, yet expected.
-So much so that from the midnineteenth century the imperial engineers had been attempting to construct an effective blockade to a probable Italian advance from the south by erecting fortifications: Forte Larino, for example, down in the valley near the town of Lardaro, and Forte Corno in a slightly higher position.
-Both are open to the public, as is another entrenched stronghold on the mountainside, Forte Clemp, above Sant'Antonio di Mavignola, between Pinzolo and Madonna di Campiglio.

-In the Valle del Chiese, the remains of a stronghold can be seen on the Dosso dei Morti (Hill of the Dead), and there are Italian armoured trenches and tunnels along the Rio Caino stream at San Lorenzo di Condino and along the Pracul history
+So much so that from the mid-nineteenth century the imperial engineers had been attempting to construct an effective blockade to a possible Italian advance from the south by erecting fortifications: Forte Larino 22, for example, down in the valley near the town of Lardaro, Forte Corno 33 in a slightly higher position, and Forte Carriola 34.
+Forte Lardaro and Forte Corno are open to the public, as is another entrenched stronghold on the mountainside, Forte Clemp 35, above Sant'Antonio di Mavignola, between Pinzolo and Madonna di Campiglio.
+In the Valle del Chiese, the remains of a stronghold can be seen on the Dosso dei Morti (Hill of the Dead), and there are Italian armoured trenches and tunnels